“How to catch a fairy? With a lot of honey.”

 The gnome bows and takes his leave.

 I roll my shoulders and call up Illum's control menu.
 A video display pops up in front of me, showing a small figure sneaking around between the inhabitants of my island.
 Three days after her intrusion, the vermin is still on the island.
 So far, she hasn't done anything harmful.
 It's fascinating how she managed to slip through the barrier which surrounds Illum.
 Admittedly, the barrier doesn't stop everything.
-Slow moving objects like birds and gas molecules must be allowed to pass through.
+Objects with little kinetic energy must be allowed to pass through.

 I watch as the nimble figure darts though between a worker’s legs and avoids being stepped on by a guard who didn't even notice the mouse-sized creature.